Atlantic Tropical Update – Sunday 10/5/25 – 800 AM EDT/1200 UTC

 https://www.voipwx.net/qilan/nhcwx/list_VOIP_records1?auth=OK

-Any Amateur Radio Operators in the affected area of Oscar or with relays into the affected area of Oscar are asked to provide surface and damage reports into the VoIP Hurricane Net for relay into WX4NHC, the Amateur Radio station at the National Hurricane Center.
+Any Amateur Radio Operators in the affected area of Imelda or with relays into the affected area of Imelda are asked to provide surface and damage reports into the VoIP Hurricane Net for relay into WX4NHC, the Amateur Radio station at the National Hurricane Center.
 We appreciate any and all support from Amateur Operators in the affected area or Amateur Operators with relays into the affected area.
 We are looking for reports based on the National Weather Service SKYWARN Reporting criteria.
 This can be seen on the VoIP Hurricane Net web site at the following link:

 Any pictures or videos of wind damage, river/stream/urban/storm surge flooding etc. can be sent to our voipwxnet Facebook and Twitter feeds or the following email address: pics@nsradio.org and credit will be given to the Amateur Radio Operator, weather spotter or individual that took the photos and media and be shared with the Amateur Radio team at the National Hurricane Center and other agencies and outlets.

-Advisories on Oscar can be seen off of the Atlantic Tropical Products menu selection on the voipwxnet web site, via our Facebook and Twitter feeds, and off the National Hurricane Center web site via the following link:
+Advisories on Imelda can be seen off of the Atlantic Tropical Products menu selection on the voipwxnet web site, via our Facebook and Twitter feeds, and off the National Hurricane Center web site via the following link:

 https://www.nhc.noaa.gov